Finite-dimensional Hilbert spaces

 \[|n\rangle_\mathcal{H} = |n_1\rangle_{\mathcal{H}_1} \otimes |n_2\rangle_{\mathcal{H}_2} \otimes\ldots\otimes |n_N\rangle_{\mathcal{H}_N}.\]

 In the code, the basis vectors are represented by 64-bit unsigned integers (sv_index_type).
 The binary form of \(|n\rangle_\mathcal{H}\) is then a concatenation of binary forms of \(|n_i\rangle_{\mathcal{H}_i}\).
-For example, the following picture shows memory representation of basis state \(|90\rangle_\mathcal{H} = |0\rangle_{\mathcal{H}_1} \otimes |5\rangle_{\mathcal{H}_2} \otimes |1\rangle_{\mathcal{H}_3} \otimes |1\rangle_{\mathcal{H}_4}\).
-Cells (bits) of the same color belong to the same elementary space and the higher blank cells 7-63 are unused – set to zero.
+For example, the following picture shows memory representation of the basis state \(|90\rangle_\mathcal{H} = |0\rangle_{\mathcal{H}_1} \otimes |5\rangle_{\mathcal{H}_2} \otimes |1\rangle_{\mathcal{H}_3} \otimes |1\rangle_{\mathcal{H}_4}\).
+Cells (bits) of the same color belong to the same elementary space and the higher blank cells 7-62 are unused – set to zero.
+The most significant bit 63 is reserved and can never be occupied by an elementary space.
+This restriction is necessary to make sure that the size of a Hilbert space with all the allowed 63 bits used up is still representable by a value of the type sv_index_type.

 ../_images/basis_state.svg